Boeing's Starliner space capsule set for launch on key test flight to orbit

 NASA astronauts Butch Wilmore and Mike Fincke had been designated to fly Starliner's maiden crewed mission.
 But NASA officials, reluctant to tie down two astronauts to a flight whose launch date is uncertain, said on Wednesday the mission could end up carrying at least two of any of the four astronauts now training to test-fly Starliner.

-(Reporting by Joey Roulette in Cape Canaveral, Florida; Editing by Steve Gorman and Gerry Doyle)
+(Reporting by Joey Roulette in Cape Canaveral, Florida; additional reporting by Steve Gorman in Los Angeles; Editing Gerry Doyle and Grant McCool)

 ((Joey.Roulette@thomsonreuters.com; 7034696632;))